 Final Thoughts on the 45-Day Indictment Rule in NY

-- The 45-Day Indictment Rule in NY requires prosecutors to file formal charges within 45 days of arraignment on felony complaints.
+- The 45-Day Indictment Rule in NY mandates prosecutors to indict within 45 days of arraignment on felony charges.

 Get complimentary general advice via email or WhatsApp!